Arizona’s Monsoon

 Arizona Regional WRF Model Forecasts

-Click on this link to access the WRF models
+Click on the image to access the Arizona WRF models

 500mb height, wind, vorticity